-- 4 In Colors, click the tab that corresponds to the color space you wish to use, and then choose the desired color. - Swatches in the selected color appear under Preview. - 5 Click OK to close the color picker window.
-Swatches in the selected color appear under Preview. - 6 Click OK to close the Choose Background Color window.
-In Edit Audio Scale, the corresponding button and the corresponding part of the audio monitor preview show the selected color. - 7 Repeat the procedure until all three colors are set as desired. - 8 Enter the audio thresholds in Upper limit and Lower limit. - 9 Type a name for the new audio scale in the box at the bottom, and then click the Save as button.
+- 4 In Colors, click the tab that corresponds to the color space you want to use, and then choose the desired color. - Swatches in the selected color appear under Preview. - 5 Click OK to close the color picker window.
+In Edit Audio Scale, the corresponding button and the corresponding part of the audio monitor preview show the selected color. - 6 Repeat the procedure until all three colors are set as desired. - 7 Enter the audio thresholds in Upper limit and Lower limit. - 8 Type a name for the new audio scale in the box at the bottom, and then click the Save as button.